Stride-Labs/mainnet/hyperlane/README.md

 ```

 ### Running
-Finally, run the binary with:
+Finally, run the validator with:
 ```bash
 ./validator
 ```